Pontiac GTO: 1970

 The Judge package remained available as an option on the GTO.
-The Judge came standard with the "Ram Air" 400 V-8, while the Ram Air IV was optional.
+The Judge came standard with the "Ram Air" 400 V8, while the Ram Air IV was optional.
 Though the 455 HO V8 was available as an option on the standard GTO throughout the entire model year, the 455 HO was not offered on the Judge until late in the year.
-Orbit Orange (actually a bright school bus yellow hue) became the new feature color for the 1970 Judge, but any GTO color was available.
-Arch striping was relocated to above the creases above the wheel wells, a new styling trait of the 1970 GTO introduced the previous year on the 1969 Firebird.
-The Judge package also included dark argent grille surrounds, black painted hood air inlet ornaments, and a revised, higher rear airfoil.
+Orbit Orange (a bright school bus yellow hue) became the new feature color for the 1970 Judge, but any GTO color was available.
+Arch striping was relocated to the creases above the wheel wells, a new styling trait of the 1970 GTO introduced the previous year on the 1969 Firebird.
+The Judge package also included dark argent grille surrounds, black painted hood air inlet ornaments, and a revised higher rear airfoil.

-The new styling did little to help declining sales, which were now being hit by sagging buyer interest in all muscle cars, fueled by the punitive surcharges levied by automobile insurance companies, which sometimes resulted in insurance payments higher than car payments for some drivers.
+The new styling did little to help declining sales, which were now being hit by sagging consumer interest in all muscle cars, fueled by the punitive surcharges levied by automobile insurance companies, which sometimes resulted in insurance payments higher than car payments for some drivers.
 Sales were down to 40,149, of which 3,797 were the Judge.
 Of those 3,797 cars built in the Judge trim level, only 168 were ordered in the convertible form: RA 400 (147 built), RA IV (18 built), and 455 HO (3 built).
 The '69/'70 "round-port" RA IV engine, a derivative of the '68½ "round-port" RA II engine, was the most exotic high-performance engine ever offered by PMD and factory-installed in a GTO or Firebird.
 The 1969 version had a slight advantage as the compression ratio was still at 10.75:1 as opposed to 10.5:1 in 1970.
 It is speculated that PMD was losing $1,000 on every RA IV GTO and Firebird built, and the RA IV engine was under-rated at 370 hp.
-A total of 37 RA IV GTO convertibles were built-in 1970: 24 four-speeds and 13 automatics.
-Of the 13 1970 GTO RA IV/auto convertibles built only six received the Judge option.
+A total of 37 RA IV GTO convertibles were built in 1970: 24 four-speeds and 13 automatics.
+Of the 13 1970 GTO RA IV/auto convertibles built, only six received the Judge option.
 The GTO remained the third best-selling intermediate muscle car, outsold only by the Chevrolet Chevelle SS 396/454 and the Plymouth Road Runner.